HardisonCo/.github/international/burundi/bi-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with bi_Health systems in Burundi.
+This document outlines how HMS-ESR is integrated with bi-health systems in Burundi.